Nagendra1997/mesibo-documentation/index.md

 // Create a local participant, Set Publisher name and address var publisher = gCall.getLocalParticipant(0, 'user_name', 'user_address');
 ```
-### Overview of Methods available in the Participant object.
+### Overview of Methods in the Participant object.

 - **call()** - To establish a connection to the participant to get the video/audio stream
 - **attach()** - To display the stream in an HTML media element (<video> or <audio>)